pablo-vega-analyst/Retail-Ecommerce-Marketing-Project/README.md

 # Retail E-Commerce Marketing Analysis

 ## 1. Background and Overview
 As a data analyst at our retail company, I was tasked with identifying areas where our e-commerce marketing efforts are falling short.
-Specifically, I was asked to determine which **regions** and customer segments, **gender** in this case, are underperforming in terms of **sign-up rate**.
+Specifically, I was asked to determine which **regions** and **customer segments**, **gender** in this case, are underperforming in terms of **sign-up rate**.

 This project involved cleaning and analyzing marketing campaign data, followed by creating a Tableau dashboard to visualize performance trends.
 The final recommendation helps guide our strategy toward improving **sign-up rates** for underperformaing audience segments.